MiltonEBR/PakaPuParty/README.md

 I decided to stop the development as the project wasn't a challenge anymore and became a cycle of implementing already known logic and fixing simple problems.

-And the challenges that I did encounter were about game-development rather than increasing my software developer skills, therefore I decided to finish this project unfinished but in a working state and focus into new topics and projects that I find interesting.
+And the challenges that I did encounter were about game-development rather than increasing my software developer skills, therefore I decided to leave this project in a unfinished but working state, so that I can focus on new topics and projects that I find interesting.